StefanZander/lecture_notes/hci/flutter/skript/html/docs/index.md

 1. Setup (--> was braucht man um eine Flutter-App zu erstellen?)
 2. Lebenszyklus einer App

+## How to use this guide

+This project serves as a guideline through the different flutter topics that should be implemented in the semester project app.
+It structures the ... and distills the relevant parts from the comprehensive flutter documentation.
+Flutter has a very well written thorough and comprehensive documentation with lots of code examples.
+Instead of mirroring the flutter documentaion, this guide provides links to the relevant parts in the official flutter documentation.
+Hence, this quide should be used as a guiding structure to the different topics and serves as a topic map.

 ## Project layout --- cool for monospaced text